SWIM to Avoid Geohazards

 - Multiples should not contaminate the data

 As long as the data used to perform the geohazard assessment fulfills these guidelines, it should have sufficient resolution to enable an effective site survey.

-In deep water, the use of large-scale 3D seismic volumes will provide data fit data for site surveys, assuming the acquisition geometry provides the appropriate spatial sampling.
+In deep water, the use of large-scale 3D seismic volumes will provide data fit for site surveys, assuming the acquisition geometry provides the appropriate spatial sampling.
 In shallow water, the acquisition geometry may not be suitable for near-surface imaging with conventional algorithms.
 The lack of near-offset information means only high reflection angles are recorded, which can cause imaging gaps that are visible in seismic data as an illumination or acquisition footprint.